jmolendijk/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 Don't hesitate to use more articles if you want to :)

+The problem is in division the reserach results into statistically significant (P < 0.05) and statistically non-significant (P > 0.05) because of the p-values.
+Due to the stick of this threshold to "non-significance" null hypothesis are rejected

 ### Challenge 3: Applying testing to a specific case: A/B testing.
 A/B testing is a widely used tool to understand differences between two samples.
 It is a way to measure the impact of something we did: